Helen Neilson

 The SW4 studio involves a number of students having lessons in Clapham, with lessons lasting for either 30, 45 minutes or 60 minutes, appropriate to the age and level of the individual student.
 Venue is easily accessible from local areas including Clapham, Brixton, Dulwich, Battersea and Streatham, and surrounding areas, and many people travel from much further afield to come here.
 Lessons usually take place midweek after school.
 All students here take part in regular Suzuki group programmes in addition to their individual lessons.
 Our groups take place at West Hill Primary in Wandsworth Town and run 6 Saturday mornings a term.
 Students also participate in regular performance classes, larger community events and holiday courses.

-Students do Suzuki events and graduations.
+Many students do Suzuki events and graduations.
 Some take examinations when appropriate, usually from Trinity grade 5 upwards.
 The class has an excellent record of examination results and performance accolades, and many students have been awarded music scholarships at senior schools.
 Students participate in larger performance classes at least twice a year, often with visiting teachers.
 Over the past couple of years they have enjoyed classes with visiting teachers including Ashley Stafford, Tessa Oakley, David Kenedy, Selma Gokcen, Alison Moncrieff-Kelly, Anita Strevens and William Bruce.
 She is interested in how the overall learning process works and in creating environments which allow students to develop to their full potential.

 Latymer Upper School (Sept 2008 - present)